the-amyengison/Chain-Of-Custody-Documentation-System/README.md

 This is a single self-contained HTML file — no installation, build step, or server required.

-1. Download `Chain Of Custody Web App.html` from this repository.
+1. Download `Chain-Of-Custody-Web-App.html` from this repository.
 2. Open it in any modern browser (Chrome, Edge, or Firefox) by double-clicking it, **or**
 3. For full functionality (recommended), serve it locally, e.g. using the VS Code "Live Server" extension, then open it at `http://127.0.0.1:5500/`.
 No account, API key, or internet connection is required after the page loads (aside from loading the Google Fonts used for styling).